alecthomas/participle/README.md

 ## Limitations

-Participle parsers are recursive descent with one token of lookahead.
-This means that they do not support:
+Participle parsers are recursive descent.
+This means that they do not support left recursion.

-1. Left recursion.
-2. Ambiguity.
+There is an experimental lookahead option for using precomputed lookahead tables for disambiguation.
+You can enable this with the parser option `participle.UseLookahead()`.

-If your grammar contains either of these they must be eliminated by restructuring your grammar.
+Left recursion must be eliminated by restructuring your grammar.

-Unfortunately neither of these cases are currently detected automatically by Participle.
-This, however, is a goal.

 ## Tutorial